Mali03/FlutterNoteApp/README.md

 If you would like to see the earlier implementation that used **local storage with SQLite (sqflite)**, you can check out commit [`f984f70`](https://github.com/Mali03/FlutterNoteApp/commit/f984f70).

 That version demonstrates how CRUD operations were handled locally using the `sqflite` package before migrating to Firebase.

+Note: the old SQLite-related files are still present in the project under `lib/services/crud/`, but they are no longer used in the current Firebase-based implementation.

+## 📚 License
+This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/Mali03/FlutterNoteApp/blob/main/LICENSE) file for details.

+## ❓ Need Help
+If you need any help contact me on [LinkedIn](https://www.linkedin.com/in/mali03/).

 # Türkçe